vaarn/vaarn.github.io/basic-rules.md

 On a hit, the attacker rolls their weapon's damage die to determine how many __Hit Points__ (__HP__) the defender loses.
 A bonus damage die of the weapon's type may be added to the roll if the ideal weapon was used against an enemy type.

 ## Wounds and Healing
-When a character reaches 0 HP, they begin taking __Wounds__, which fill item slots and incur penalties.
-If a character fills 10 item slots with Wounds they will die.
+When a character reaches 0 HP, every subsequent point of damage causes them to acquire __wounds__, which fill item slots and incur penalties (see table below).
+If a character fills 10 item slots with wounds they will die.
+If one of a character’s ability defenses reaches zero, they will die.

 |DAMAGE PAST 0HP|WOUND|SLOTS|DESCRIPTION|
 |---------------|-----|-----|-----------|